ajityadav1990/doc/aws.md

 ### Amozon Web Services (AWS) is a secure cloud services platform, offering compute power,
-database storage, content delivery and other functionality to help businesses scale and grow.
+### database storage, content delivery and other functionality to help businesses scale and
+### grow.
-In simple words AWS allows you to do the following things-
+### In simple words AWS allows you to do the following things-
-1. Running web and application servers in the cloud to host dynamic websites.
+### 1. Running web and application servers in the cloud to host dynamic websites.
-2. Securely store all your files on the cloud so you can access them from anywhere.
+### 2. Securely store all your files on the cloud so you can access them from
+anywhere.
-3. Using managed databases like MySQL, PostgreSQL, Oracle or SQL Server to store information.
+### 3. Using managed databases like MySQL, PostgreSQL, Oracle or SQL Server to
+### store information.
-4. Deliver static and dynamic files quickly around the world using a Content Delivery Network (CDN).
+### 4. Deliver static and dynamic files quickly around the world using a Content
+### Delivery Network (CDN).
-5. Send bulk email to your customers.
+### 5. Send bulk email to your customers.
-Now that you know what you can do with AWS, lets have an overview of various AWS services.
+###Now that you know what you can do with AWS, lets have an overview of various AWS
+###services.
-Basic Terminologies
+###Basic Terminologies
 1. Region — A region is a geographical area.
 Each region consists of 2 (or more) availability zones.
 2. Availability Zone — It is simply a data center.